-Charlotte, whose PhD supervisor is Dr Pip Beard, Head of the Large DNA Viruses Group, will use the £15,000 funding to design and carry out in vivo experiments to determine the role of insect vectors in causing lumpy skin disease (LSD) in cattle.
+Charlotte, whose PhD supervisor is Dr Pip Beard, Head of the Large DNA virus group, will use the £15,000 funding to design and carry out experiments in vivo (within a living organism) to determine the role of insect vectors in causing lumpy skin disease (LSD) in cattle.
 The experiments will focus on the stable fly Stomoxys calcitrans, thought to be the one of the primary vectors in the transmission of LSD between cattle.

 Unlike other closely related poxviruses, which invariably cause clinical signs in 100% of cases post-inoculation, needle inoculation with lumpy skin disease virus (LSDV) results in disease in just 38% of cattle.
 This hints that other factors may be influential in infection by LSD.